marqueswsm/proof-of-concept/packages/poc-kong-gateway/README.md

                postgres:9.6
 ```

-3 - After create our database, we can run the kong migrations:
+3 - After creating our database, we can run the kong's migrations:
 ```
 docker run --rm \
      --network=kong-net \